ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/31_Earthwork/312300 Excavation and Fill.md

 3. Backfill Materials:
 	1. Native Material: Shall include all material not classified as unsuitable and material that meets the compaction and density requirements.
 	2. Imported Pit Run: Class 3 Aggregate Base Course per Section 703 of the Standard Specifications with the following modifications.
 Material to be 6 inch minus reasonably well graded pit or back run material.

-   1. Execution
+## Execution

 1. 3.1 Trench Excavation

-## General

-: Limit operations to as small an area as possible in order to minimize damage to adjacent property.
+	 1. General: Limit operations to as small an area as possible in order to minimize damage to adjacent property.
 If necessary clear and grub the area to be excavated.
 In areas where topsoil exists remove and salvage the topsoil for replacement.
 Keep topsoil segregated from other excavation materials.
 	1. The maximum amount of trench left open at one time shall be limited to 100-feet or such length as the Engineer considers reasonable and necessary.
 No trench shall be left open overnight unless specified otherwise in the Special Provisions.
 	2. A guide for desirable trench width at the top of the pipe shall be the nominal diameter of the pipe plus 12-inches on each side of the pipe.
 	3. All utility lines and water courses met shall be maintained and provided for by the Contractor without damage, or nuisance to other parties.
 Shoring, bracing, sheeting, other trench support methods, and trench boxes shall be used when necessary to protect the work, property and persons.
 The need, appropriateness and adequacy of all such devices shall be the responsibility of the Contractor.